CatotronExists/Scrimotron/README.md

 ## Roadmap
 **v1.0.0 is not the end**\
-Development will slow as other things will take priority\
 Keep up to date in the [Dev Branch](https://github.com/CatotronExists/Scrimotron/tree/dev)\
 **v1.0.0** - Scrimotron UNLEASHED [23/04/2024]\
 ||\